mco-gh/mco.dev/content/post/edu/lang.md

 coverImage = "/img/maya-chess.png"
 +++

-A new study reveals the age at which the human brain, on average, stops being the amazing liguistic sponge we're all born with.
+A new study reveals the age at which the human brain, on average, stops being the amazing linguistic sponge we're all born with.

 <!--more-->